muttoni/blog/_posts/2021-01-19-The-Tale-Of-A-Markdown-Bug.md

 toc: false
 badges: false
 layout: post
 description: Headings or subheadings randomly not rendering in markdown?
-Read on.
-In this post I recount an insidious markdown bug that took me much time to track down.
+In this post I recount an insidious markdown bug that took me much way too long to track down.
 categories: [misc]
 keywords: markdown, headings not working, subheadings not working, markdown subheadings bug, non-breaking space, nbsp, md
 title: The Tale of the Stochastic Markdown Bug